Skip to main content

 Status Visibility

-When a session is running via SSH remote:
+When a session is running via SSH remote, you can easily identify it: SSH Agent Status

 • Connection state reflects SSH connectivity